futurepaul/druid-todo-tutorial/README.md

 Meanwhile, `Label::raw()` constructs a `RawLabel` widget which is generic on `T: TextStorage` which we obviously haven't implemented for `TodoItem`.

 Enter lenses.
 A lens is a datatype that gives access to a part of a larger data structure.
-Because we have derived `Lens` for our `TodoItem` struct, we can "lens" into the members of `TodoItem` to give these widgets only the portion of data they know how to work with. `.lens(TodoItem::done)` gives `Checkbox` the `bool` it craves, while `.lens(TodoItem::text)` gives `RawLabel` a `String`, for which `Druid` has already implemented `TextStorage` for.
+Because we have derived `Lens` for our `TodoItem` struct, we can "lens" into the members of `TodoItem` to give these widgets only the portion of data they know how to work with. `.lens(TodoItem::done)` gives `Checkbox` the `bool` it craves, while `.lens(TodoItem::text)` gives `RawLabel` a `String`, for which `Druid` has already implemented `TextStorage`.

 We don't need to do any lensing for the `Flex` widget because it doesn't need to look at its data, it simply passes it along to its children (this is common for many of the built-in layout widgets).
 The `List` widget requires a `Data` that impls its `ListIter` trait, but kindly offers default implmentations for a few basic collections, including `im::Vector`, so we just lens our `AppState` down to to `todos` and `List` knows what to do from there.